mistergjones/BugMuncher/README.md

 * Include the duration time stamps for when a new defect is raised and to when it is closed.
 * Include the functionality that tracks the requirement points that a defect pertains to.
 * Integrate multiple table joins to ensure cohesiveness is maintained and referential integrity is enforced.
+* Create 'Contact' Page and update Social links.
+* Implement the pagination for > 15 records.
+* Fix the footer permanantly to the bottom of page.

 ## Screenshots
 ![Example screenshot](screenshot.png)